PaddlePaddle/PaddleSeg/configs/espnet/README.md

 ## Reference

-> Sachin Mehta, Mohammad Rastegari, Linda Shapiro, and Hannaneh Hajishirzi.
-"ESPNetv2: A Light-weight, Power Efficient, and General Purpose Convolutional Neural Network."
+> Mehta, Sachin, Mohammad Rastegari, Linda Shapiro, and Hannaneh Hajishirzi.
+"Espnetv2: A light-weight, power efficient, and general purpose convolutional neural network."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 9190-9200.
+2019.

 ## Performance